Palestinians and foreigners wait under scorching sun at the Allenby Bridge Crossing terminal, between Jordan and the West Bank, July 28, 2009.

 4

-Abdul Rahman Nour, interview with the authors.
-August 8, 2024.
+Abdul Rahman Nour, interview by the authors, August 8, 2024.

 7

-Hazem H. Kawasmi, interview with the authors, September 3, 2024.
-All subsequent quotes are from this interview.
+Hazem H. Kawasmi, interview by the authors, September 3, 2024.
+All subsequent quotes from Kawasmi are from this interview.

 Load More Load Less